goehlemichael/GravityWaterer/README.md

 ## The design

-The Wemo smart outlet has the capability of being switched on and off both localy and remotely.
-Due to 1 minute being the smallest increment available, we will have to create another way to denergize and close the N/C valve in a shorter time period.
+The Wemo smart outlet has the capability of being switched on and off both locally and remotely.
+Due to 1 minute being the smallest increment control value available, we will have to create another way to de-energize and close the N/C (normally closed) valve in a shorter time period.

 ![design](https://dl.dropboxusercontent.com/s/yewsusirbce8ia5/design.png)

 First the wemo switch will turn on.
 This will energize the valve and open it, allowing the water to flow.
-At the same time the wemo is turned on the delay on relay timer will begin its countdown.
-After the set time is reached, the N/C circuit on the relay will open and the the N/O circuit will close.
-Since the valve is on the N/C circuit, the valve will de-energize and close after the time runs out.
+When the wemo is turned on, the delay on relay timer will begin its countdown.
+After the set time is reached, the N/C circuit on the relay will open and the the N/O (normally open) circuit will close.
+Since the valve is wired on the N/C circuit, the valve will de-energize and close after the time runs out.

 Basically turn wemo on and valve opens.
 The water now flows.
 After the set time runs out, a relay turns off the valve.

 There are 3 main parts:

-- The water reservior
+- The water reservoir
 - The valve/relay assembly
 - the outputs